 Choose a camera with a fast auto-focus, such as the Olympus E-M5.
 Those special moments and candid shot opportunities are going to be over and done within fractions of a second.
 You will need a camera which can get your subjects sharply in focus and do it fast.

-You will often hear that only full-frame and APS-C cameras can provide cleaner images at higher ISOs with better dynamic range.
+You will often hear that only full-frame and APS-C cameras can provide cleaner images at higher ISOs with a better dynamic range.

-Of course, larger sensors have an edge in pixel density, but micro four thirds are more than capable of capturing the detail you need, especially when shooting in RAW mode while using the correct exposure.
+Of course, larger sensors have an edge in pixel density, but micro four-thirds are more than capable of capturing the detail you need, especially when shooting in RAW mode while using the correct exposure.

 The lighting at an event can do weird and wonderful things to the shades and colors in your images, but shooting in RAW allows you to fix up the discrepancies in post-editing.